KonnorRogers/bridgetown-automation-turbolinks/README.md

 ## Testing the "apply" command locally

-Right now there is one big integration test which simply checks that the files were created for Docker in a new bridgetown project.
+Right now there is one big integration test which simply checks that the files were created for Turbolinks in a new bridgetown project.

 In order for the tests to pass, you must first push the branch you're working on and then wait for Github to update the raw file so the remote automation test will pass